taxlegit-dev/vectorless-rag/tutorials/doc-search/metadata.md

 ## Document Search by Metadata
-<Callout>PageIndex with metadata support is in closed beta.
-Fill out this form to request early access to this feature.</Callout>
+<callout>PageIndex with metadata support is in closed beta.
+Fill out this form to request early access to this feature.</callout>

 For documents that can be easily distinguished by metadata, we recommend using metadata to search the documents.
 This method is ideal for the following document types: